Employment Practices Liability Insurance (EPLI)

 Protect your business—and your reputation—from workplace claims.

-Whether you have one employee or one hundred, EPLI gives you peace of mind—helping you manage sensitive employment issues without putting your business at risk.
+Whether you have one employee or one hundred, EPLI helps you manage sensitive workplace issues while reducing the financial impact of employment-related claims.

 What does EPLI Cover?

-EPLI provides financial protection if an employee, former employee, or job applicant takes legal action against your business.
-It can help cover:
+EPLI provides financial protection if an employee, former employee, or job applicant brings a claim against your business.

 Common allegations include: